Love Island (American TV series)

-Love Island (stylized as love island and also known as Love Island USA outside of the U.S. and domestically starting with season 4) is an American dating reality show based on the British series Love Island.
-The series was announced and commissioned on August 8, 2018, by CBS.
-It premiered on July 9, 2019, on CBS.
-The series was hosted by Arielle Vandenberg for its first three seasons; Sarah Hyland replaced Vandenberg as host starting with the fourth season.
+Love Island (also known as Love Island USA outside of the United States and domestically starting with season 4) is an American dating reality show based on the British series Love Island.
+The series was originally announced and commissioned in 2018, by CBS, and premiered on July 9, 2019, where it aired for its first three seasons.
+The series was then sold to Peacock starting from the fourth season.
+The show is presented by Ariana Madix and narrated by Iain Stirling.
+The show was previously hosted by Arielle Vandenberg for its first three seasons and Sarah Hyland for its fourth and fifth seasons.